 Municipal water has added chlorine to kill bacteria and algae (which is a plant!).
 In a pinch, you can remove most of the chlorine from water by placing it in the sun for an hour.
 Use chlorinated "tap water" sparingly.

 Warning!
 The following description of plant problems may be disturbing to younger readers.

 Close observation and early detection is key in the battle against pests and diseases.
 Educate yourself about the common piercing/sucking bugs that plague ornamental plants.
 Take note of the time of year that you see foliar disease and be proactive next year!

 Mealy bugs, aphids, scale, thrips, and spider mites are small enough that if you don't know what they look like and where to look, then they will go unnoticed.
 Mealy bugs are a chronic issue for gardeners who choose to grow their Sarracenia in pots.
-Plant your carnivorous plants in the ground or you will be at an extreme disadvantage in the battle against mealy bugs.
+This is yet another reason to plant your carnivorous plants in the ground.
 Mealy bugs will lay eggs on the sides of pots, under rolled lips on "ornamental" pots, and under carry trays.
 Chemicals will not solve your problems if you have poor cultural practices.

 Foliar fungal disease on carnivorous plants can often be remedied by good cultural practice.
 Good air flow and bright light is the enemy of mushrooms.